-In September 2015, our shareholders and board of directors adopted the 2015 Share Incentive Plan, which we refer to as the 2015 Plan in this annual report, to attract and retain the best available personnel, provide additional incentives to employees, directors and consultants and promote the success of our business.
+In September 2015, our shareholders and board of directors adopted the 2015 Share Incentive Plan, or the 2015 Plan, to attract and retain the best available personnel, provide additional incentives to employees, directors and consultants and promote the success of our business.
+Our board of directors amended the 2015 Plan in October 2023 to extend the effective term from 10 years to 20 years, among other changes, subject to certain exceptions with respect to incentive stock options.
 The maximum aggregate number of ordinary shares that may be issued pursuant to all awards under the 2015 Plan is 12,727,272 shares.
-As of December 31, 2021, awards to purchase 5,160,254 ordinary shares have been granted and are outstanding under the 2015 Plan, excluding awards that were exercised, forfeited or cancelled after the relevant grant dates.
+As of December 31, 2023, awards to purchase 2,989,964 ordinary shares have been granted and are outstanding under the 2015 Plan, excluding awards that were exercised, forfeited or cancelled after the relevant grant dates.